EggspressBlog/Eggspress/my_posts/getting_started/quick-start.md

 ![Eggspress race heating up](racing_close.jpeg)

-To use this starter workspace, first create a folder on your computer in a location you'll remember.
+To use this starter workspace, you'll need to perform a few steps.

+**On your computer**, create a folder someplace you'll remember.

 When your folder is ready:

-1. Click the big green download button on your site and save the `eggspress_starter_workspace.zip` file
+1. Click the green button **on your site** and save **eggspress_starter_workspace.zip**
 2. **Extract** (expand) the contents of this file into your **workspace folder**
 3. Open your **workspace folder**

 You should now see many folders whose names start with `my_`.
 If not, repeat steps 1-3.

-4. **Upload your workspace** to your forked repository
+## Upload your workspace folder
 **Back on Github**, navigate to your forked repository.

 On this page, click on the button labeled **"Add files"** or with the **"+"** sign.
 This will bring up a dropdown menu.
 Select **"Upload files"**.

 This will take you to an upload page.
+Here, you'll see a large box labeled "Drag files here to add them to your repository."

+To upload your files:

-5. Drag and drop all of the folders starting with `my_` into the box labeled "Drag files here to add them to your repository"
+1. Drag and drop folders starting with `my_` into the box
-6. Wait for files to upload, then scroll until you see **"Commit Files"**
+2. Wait for files to upload, then scroll until you see **"Commit Files"**
-7. Provide a Commit message (something like "Upload initial workspace" is sufficient)
+3. Provide a Commit message (optional)
-8. Click **"Commit"**
+4. Click **"Commit"**

 ![Screenshot representing dragging and dropping workspace folders into Github for uploading](Pasted%20image%2020231125173322.png)

 ## Building your new site
+When you commit your files on Github:
+1. Github will update your forked repository
-Vercel will automatically build your new site.
-You will not need to take further action unless you run into issues.
+2. Vercel will build your site with your new files

+This happens automatically.
+No action is required from you.

-Generally, it takes about **2-3 minutes** from the time you click "Commit" on Github to Vercel completing your build.
+Generally, it takes about **2-3 minutes** from the moment you click "Commit" to the point where your new site is ready.

-When your build is ready, visit your site to see your new changes take effect.
-You may need to refresh your site.
+After this amount of time has passed, try visiting your site.
+You may need to refresh it.

 If you do not see your changes, see [troubleshoot your build](my_posts/troubleshooting/troubleshooting-your-build.md).